Gradient-based Stochastic Optimization of Utility-based Shortfall Risk: UBSR Optimization

-The second equality above follows because each $Z_j$ is an identical copy of $\xi$, while the first inequality is the Lyapunov's inequality.
-The second inequality above follows by combining two facts: a) variance of sum of independent random variables equals the sum of their variances, and b) each $Z_j$ is identical to $\xi$.
-The last inequality follows from \Cref{lemma:lip-function-variance-bound}. \paragraph{Step 3:} Since the assumptions of \Cref{theorem:ubsr-gradient} hold, $\nabla h$ exists and is well-defined.
-Then, we have
+The first inequality is Lyapunov's inequality.
+The last equality follows by combining two facts: a) variance of the sum of independent random variables equals the sum of their variances, and b) each $Y_j$ is i.i.d.
+The last inequality follows from \Cref{lemma:lip-function-variance-bound} in the supplementary material.